tomhohenstein/tomhohenstein.github.io/projects/in/index.md

 ###Using D3

 Mike Bostock's [D3 javascript](http://d3js.org/) library is a really powerful library with more features and capacity than I could ever hope to explain.
-But, it also has very good [documentation](https://github.com/mbostock/d3/wiki) and lots of [examples](https://github.com/mbostock/d3/wiki/Gallery).
+But, it has very good [documentation](https://github.com/mbostock/d3/wiki) and lots of [examples](https://github.com/mbostock/d3/wiki/Gallery).

 The basic procedure for creating a network graph are best explained by sathomas's [series of posts](http://bl.ocks.org/sathomas/11550728) on bl.ock.org.
 Below is some pseudo code to outline the process.